 NC court order awarding full custody to paternal grandparents and visitation to maternal grandmother who must be supervising the child when her mother is present.
 This court order went into judgment when the child was 2.
 She is going to be 10 and is deathly scared of her mother’s anger.
 The...
 Read more »

 I have been doing this a long time and have heard this type of story more times than I care to remember and right off the bat, your story doesn't sound right.
-Here's why: If things are in fact as bad as you say they are, why in the world would you be even the slightest bit concerned about losing...Read more »
+Here's why: If things are in fact as bad as you say they are, why in the world would you be even the slightest bit concerned...Read more »

 The biological father has not had contact with my son (who is now 5) for close to three years.
 I have been with my partner for these past three years, and my son calls him dad.
 My partner and I would like to get married and he would like to adopt my son.
 Should the petition wait until after the...
 Read more »